prakharrshukla/rag-openai-ollama/README.md

-# Medical RAG Q&A System
+# RAG OpenAI Ollama - Medical Q&A System

 A Retrieval-Augmented Generation (RAG) system for answering questions about medical documents using local LLMs (Ollama) or OpenAI API.